rdettai/owk-trainer/README.md

 I would prefer to have the models send their results to a file storage server (in the cloud that would be S3) or a database.
 This could be achieved by adding a side-car container that forwards everything that is written to the file system.

-The image was pushed to Dockerhub rdettai/owkin-model-1:rev1
+The image can be pushed to Dockerhub, for instance as rdettai/owkin-model-1:rev1

 ## Step 3: the GET /v1/models score api